 Take advantage of community-sponsored events

 Depending on where you live, you may have access to a wealth of free social opportunities hosted by your community center or Parks & Recreation department.
-Consider attending a free concert in the park, running in your town’s annual Thanksgiving 5k, or auditioning for a play put on by your community’s theater group.
+Consider attending a free concert in the park or running in your town’s annual Thanksgiving 5k.
+Have a performative streak?
+Why not audition for a play put on by your community’s theater group?
 As you attend more events, you’ll probably start to recognize some familiar faces.
 If you’re willing to introduce yourself and start conversations, you’ll be able to turn those acquaintances into new friends in no time.
 Check out the article below for some more ideas for getting involved in your community.

 Become a volunteer